Connect to Operation System

 2.3 Choose Get Windows password.

-2.4 Select the file name of the private key (.pem
+2.4 Select the file name of the private key (.pem) and unzip.

 2.5 Copy Password.